hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #56
+2. Corgi creating dashboard for our portfolio site♥♥ #57
-    - Corgi working on creating front-end template♥♥ #56
+    - Corgi working on creating front-end template♥♥ #57
-        - Corgi working on creating front-end template for project page♥♥ #7
+        - Corgi working on creating front-end template for project page♥♥ #8
     - Corgi completed creating design♥♥

-3. Corgi working on writing email to Critical Mass♥♥
+3. Corgi completed writing thank you email to Critical Mass♥♥

 4. Corgi working on submitting application to Chime♥♥ #2
     - Corgi working on filling out application♥♥ #2